 Emphasizing hands-on learning experiences, the BehaviorAnalysis@Simmons curriculum is focused on the full range of applications for the principles of behavior analysis.
 By concentrating on contemporary research and the science of behavior, students fully learn how to apply the principles of applied behavior analysis across a wide range of circumstances and gain a deeper understanding of these principles and how to apply them.

-The BehaviorAnalysis@Simmons course sequence is approved by the Behavior Analyst Certification Board® (BACB®) and meets the coursework requirements to sit for the Board Certified Behavior Analyst® (BCBA®) exam.
-Graduates of our on-campus programs boast an average Board Certified Behavior Analyst® (BCBA®) examination pass rate of 81%, compared to the national average of 66%.1
+The BehaviorAnalysis@Simmons course sequence is verified by the Behavior Analyst Certification Board® (BACB®) and meets the coursework requirements to sit for the Board Certified Behavior Analyst® (BCBA®) exam.
+The program has an 85% average BCBA® pass rate, 20 points above the average pass rate of 65% for first time test takers in 20181.

 “We base our program on the broad field of behavior analysis.
 We cover both applied and experimental areas in a way that is more in depth than other programs.” —Ronald Allen, PhD, BCBA-D, Associate Professor of Practice